Research group

 To survive autonomously, every single human being must control their movements in a highly flexible and adaptive manner.
 The overall goal of our lab is to understand the principles underlying flexible sensorimotor function.

-A necessary step for achieving this goal is to build a better picture of the sensory information available to the nervous system.
+Understanding the principles underlying sensorimotor function requires building a better picture of the sensory information available to the nervous system.
 The signals of human muscle spindles are of particular interest to our lab.
-The muscle spindle is the most complex sensory organ outside of the special senses, with its own efferent innervation.
+The muscle spindle is the most complex sensory organ outside of the special senses, with its own motor innervation.
+In fact, about a third of spinal motor neurons project to muscle spindles exclusively.

-The aims of our current research include determining the impact of muscle pressure and fusimotor control on spindle output across contexts, and revealing the advantages afforded by spindle control for sensorimotor performance.
+The aims of our current research include determining the impact of muscle pressure and fusimotor control on spindle signaling, and revealing the advantages afforded by spindle feedback for sensorimotor perfromance.
 To achieve the above we use several neurophysiological techniques, including microneurography to record from single mechanoreceptor afferents of humans performing voluntary movements in fundamental sensorimotor contexts.
-A bimanual robotic manipulandum fitted with gaze-tracking and a virtual reality interface is used for investigating behavioral implications of the neural findings, such as in terms of reflex motor responses and proprioceptive acuity.
+A bimanual robotic manipulandum fitted with gaze-tracking and a virtual reality interface is used for investigating behavioral implications of the neural findings, such as in terms of reflex motor control and proprioceptive acuity.

 Selected publications: